…and missed the forest for the trees.

 We ourselves have to fill our relationships with our own lives – thereby learning to apprehend ourselves, the relationship(s) and the other people involved.
 “Processing”, which Margaret Cho perceived as tiresome, is an important part of it.
 But if I’m tired of it and no longer dare to face my own intentions and motivations, how am I supposed to be credible and authentic anywhere – or believe I “could just be a lady alone” (red-incoherency-alert)?

-If I wish in Oligoamory “Have good relationships!”
+If I wish in Oligoamory “Maintain good relationships!”
 I mean that you shall have appropriate relationships – but most of all, conscious and honest relationships.
 Usually we are not used to such an high degree of honesty – neither towards ourselves nor towards other people – even less in an early stage of a relationship.
 We may improve – I agree with Confucius – but only by practising, by involvement – not by abandoning or resetting the strategy.

 I wish that regarding the renunciation of ethical non-monogamy in those affected applies, what Charlie’s mother explains to her son in the book by Roald Dahl “Charlie and the Chocolate Factory“: »Ah yes, well, sometimes when grown-ups say “forever” they mean “a very long time.«